-The date of filing and delivery will be the day a document is transmitted through email or mail.
-This.
-The parties shall include the date will be determined by the day noted of filing and delivery on the document being filed and delivered.
+The date of filing and delivery will be the day a document is transmitted.
+The parties shall include the date of filing and delivery on the document being filed and delivered.
 The document must be transmitted for delivery or filing on the date of the document.
 A postmark on an envelope is presumptive evidence of the date the document was transmitted for delivery.
-For documents sent by email, the date and time reflected in the metadata of the email is presumptive evidence of when the document was delivered transmitted.
+For documents sent by email, the date and time reflected in the metadata of the email is presumptive evidence of when the document was transmitted.

-16.6 Calculation of Time
+16.6 CALCULATION OF TIME